Tentative list of the missing in Bahamas has 2,500 names

-FREEPORT, Bahamas (AP) — The Bahamas government said Wednesday there are 2,500 people on its list of those missing after Hurricane Dorian.
-But the names have yet to be checked against the rosters of people evacuated from the devastated islands or staying in shelters.
+FREEPORT, Bahamas (AP) — An estimated 2,500 people are listed as missing in the Bahamas in Hurricane Dorian’s aftermath, the government said Wednesday.
+But it cautioned that the names had yet to be checked against the rosters of people evacuated from the devastated islands or staying in shelters.

-Carl Smith, a spokesman for the country’s emergency management Agency, said he expects the list to shrink as it is checked.
+Carl Smith, a spokesman for the country’s National Emergency Management Agency, said he expected the list to shrink as the names are checked.

 More than a week after Dorian smashed thousands of homes on the country’s Grand Bahama and Abaco islands, the death toll stood at 50 and was expected to rise, with search-and-rescue crews still making their way through the ruins.